-For portability among different SQL implementations, SQL programs should limit error handling to WHENEVER statements or direct examination of SOLCODE values.
+For portability among different SQL implementations, SQL programs should limit error handling to WHENEVER statements or direct examination of SQLCODE values.

 InterBase internal error recognition occurs at a finer level of granularity than SQLCODE representation permits.
 A single SQLCODE value can represent many different internal InterBase errors.
 Where portability is not an issue, it may be desirable to perform additional InterBase error handling.
-The remainder of this chapter explains how to use these additional features isc status is an array of twenty elements of type ISC STATUS.
-It is declared automatically for programs when they are preprocessed with gpre.
-Two kinds of InterBase error information are reported in the status array:
+The remainder of this chapter explains how to use these additional features.